 Further information about governing bodies and groups in the Diocese of Salisbury can be found below.
 Read more about our history, structure and governance in this document.

 Diocesan Synod is the statutory governing body of the Diocese of Salisbury.
 It meets regularly to discuss matters relating to church life.
 It is an elected body and can debate matters referred from deaneries, parochial church councils (PCCs) and from individual Synod members.
+Please find the minutes and documentation of each meeting here.

 Bishop’s Council is responsible for considering matters of policy, advising the Diocesan Bishop, and determining how matters should be taken forward to the Diocesan Synod.